Icebreaker: Nuclear-powered icebreakers

+Two new classes of nuclear icebreakers are planned to replace the Arktika-class ships: the Project 22220 and the Project 10510.
+These classes possess a larger displacement than the Arktikas'.

 Function

 Today, most icebreakers are needed to keep trade routes open where there are either seasonal or permanent ice conditions.
 While the merchant vessels calling ports in these regions are strengthened for navigation in ice, they are usually not powerful enough to manage the ice by themselves.
 For this reason, in the Baltic Sea, the Great Lakes and the Saint Lawrence Seaway, and along the Northern Sea Route, the main function of icebreakers is to escort convoys of one or more ships safely through ice-filled waters.
 When a ship becomes immobilized by ice, the icebreaker has to free it by breaking the ice surrounding the ship and, if necessary, open a safe passage through the ice field.
 In difficult ice conditions, the icebreaker can also tow the weakest ships.

 Some icebreakers are also used to support scientific research in the Arctic and Antarctic.
 In addition to icebreaking capability, the ships need to have reasonably good open-water characteristics for transit to and from the polar regions, facilities and accommodation for the scientific personnel, and cargo capacity for supplying research stations on the shore.
 Countries such as Argentina and South Africa, which do not require icebreakers in domestic waters, have research icebreakers for carrying out studies in the polar regions.

 As offshore drilling moves to the Arctic seas, icebreaking vessels are needed to supply cargo and equipment to the drilling sites and protect the drillships and oil platforms from ice by performing ice management, which includes for example breaking drifting ice into smaller floes and steering icebergs away from the protected object.
 In the past, such operations were carried out primarily in North America, but today Arctic offshore drilling and oil production is also going on in various parts of the Russian Arctic.

 The United States Coast Guard uses icebreakers to help conduct search and rescue missions in the icy, polar oceans.
 United States icebreakers serve to defend economic interests and maintain the nation's presence in the Arctic and Antarctic regions.
 As the icecaps in the Arctic continue to melt, there are more passageways being discovered.
 These possible navigation routes cause an increase of interests in the polar hemispheres from nations worldwide.
 The United States polar icebreakers must continue to support scientific research in the expanding Arctic and Antarctic oceans.
-Every year, a heavy icebreaker must perform Operation Deep Freeze, clearing a safe path for resupply ships to the National Science Foundation’s facility McMurdo in Antarctica.
+Every year, a heavy icebreaker must perform Operation Deep Freeze, clearing a safe path for resupply ships to the National Science Foundation's facility McMurdo in Antarctica.
 The most recent multi-month excursion was led by the Polar Star which escorted a container and fuel ship through treacherous conditions before maintaining the channel free of ice.
-Without a heavy icebreaker, America would not be able to continue its polar research in Antarctica as there would be no way to reach the science foundation.